mimoduo/mimogear/README.md

 #Mimogear

-Mimogear is a starter kit for static sites.
-The main principle of Mimogear is to strike a balance between simplicity and features, to secure quality and consistency, to be as developer friendly as can be, and to be as project agnostic as possible.
+Mimogear is a simple static site generator.
+The main goal of Mimogear is to strike a balance between simplicity and features, to secure quality and consistency, to be as developer friendly as can be, and to be as project agnostic as possible.

 ##Tools Used in Mimogear